pranshug2704/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](Opening VScode.png)
 *Opening VScode*

-## Connecting to the remote computer
+## Connecting to the Remote Computer
 The second step is to connect to the remote computer.
 We do this by first opening the terminal (using Ctrl + \` or Terminal -> New Terminal).
 Then we use command: